 Cornell University, including its Ithaca and Medical College Campuses, is committed to supporting these types of intercampus, interdisciplinary collaborations.
 The Intercampus Initiatives web site is designed to make it easier to find out about intercampus programs, resources, and activities.

 Services from many WCMC research cores can be requested electronically.
-For Electron Microscopy, Optical Microscopy, Electronic Mass Spectrometry, and the Office of Health Physics, requests can be submitted through eELIMS.
-Requests for Epigenomics, Genomics, Mouse Genetics, and Cell Sorting can be submitted through iLab.
+For Epigenomics, Genomics, Mouse Genetics, Cell Sorting, and Optical Microscopy, requests can be submitted through iLab.
+For Electronic Microscopy and Mass Spectrometry, requests can be submitted through eeLIMS.

 For instructions on registering for an iLab account, please see the Registration Manual.

 For instructions on requesting services from a Core Facility that uses iLab, please see the Services Manual.